 I Conquer The Sea!
 (January 24, 1936)

-Released on January 24, 1936: A Nordic story of community, discrimination and bigotry, forbidden love, hunting whales and more.
+Released on January 24, 1936: (running time 67 minutes) A Nordic story of community, discrimination and bigotry, forbidden love, hunting whales and more.

 Directed by Victor Halperin

 Written by Richard Carroll, Howard Higgin and Rollo Lloyd.

 The Actors: Steffi Duna (Rosita Gonzales), Dennis Morgan (Tommy Ashley), Douglas Walton (Leonard Ashley), George Cleveland (Caleb Ashley), E. Alyn Warren (Sebastian), Anna De Linsky (Mrs. Maria Gonzalez), Johnnie Pirrone Jr. (Pedro Gonzales), Charles McMurphy (Zack), Jimmy Hertz (Tiny), Olin Francis (Gabe), Gino Corrado (Portugese man with three wives), Albert Russell (Josh), Frederick Peters (Stubby), Renee Daniels (unknown), Elaine Deane (unknown), Joan Deane (unknown), Dorothy Kildare (unknown), Rollo Lloyd (unknown), Tiny Skelton (unknown).

 Free Download of the old movie I Conquer the Sea